-This fast-paced course will help you decide in which area of Art and Design you wish to specialise, build your confidence and prepare you for entry on to BTEC Extended Diplomas, specialist A Levels or employment.
+This fast-paced course will help you decide in which area of Art and Design you wish to specialise, build your confidence and prepare you for entry on to UAL Extended Diplomas, specialist apprenticeships or employment.

 You will explore a diverse range of specialisms within Art and Design, including drawing, fine art, textiles, photography and graphic design and work in a range of media and materials from charcoal to electronic media.

-A BTEC Level 2 Diploma is equivalent to four GCSEs Grades 9-4 (A*-C).
+A UAL Level 2 Diploma is equivalent to four GCSEs Grades 9-4 (A*-C).
 On completion of this course, you will achieve a Level 2 UAL Diploma in Art and Design

 What will I study?